standardexactly/Deadcord/README.md

 Download the latest release from our `releases` section.
 Download the file to a location of your choosing.

 1. Open Deadcord by double-clicking on the executable file.
-A installer should open.
+A terminal window should popup.
-2. Once the installer has setup Deadcord, import your token file in the "Setup" section.
-3. Enter the guild id of the server you want to raid in the setup section.
-4. Now you should be able to use all of the features provided by Deadcord.
+2. Enter any information needed by the installation wizard.
+3. Wait while Deadcord injects the client into Discord.
+4. Make sure the Deadcord Engine is running in the background.
+5. Make sure your tokens are setup.
+6. After you preform the steps above, you should be good to go.

 <br>